rwpenney/pmcyg/README.txt

-This directory contains 'pmcyg', a tool for creating customized collections of Cygwin(TM) packages. pmcyg is intended to support construction of a self-contained CD or DVD that can be used to install or upgrade Cygwin on machines that do not have network access to a Cygwin mirror site.
+This directory contains 'pmcyg', a tool for creating customized collections of Cygwin(TM) packages. pmcyg is intended to support construction of a self-contained CD or DVD that can be used to install or upgrade Cygwin on computers that do not have network access to a Cygwin mirror site.

 pmcyg avoids having to download the entirety of a Cygwin release (about 4GB or more), and can create a minimal Cygwin installation within 20MB.